Explore

 Note

-This polynomial identity can be used to generate Pythogorean triples for right triangles.
+This polynomial identity can be used to generate Pythagorean triples for right triangles.

 Example 2